uniment/MethodChains.jl/README.md

 This is a fully-functioning recursive FFT.
 Note that this is radix-2 (i.e., it only works for arrays whose length is a power of two).

-On the performance front, there's no way these fourteen lines (ten excluding comments) will beat the monster that is FFTW, but it's a cute toy.
+On the performance front, there's no way these fourteen lines (ten excluding comments) will beat the monster that is FFTW (which is optimized to the hilt and uses memoization to store the twiddle factors), but it's a cute toy.
 As expected, it's definitely better than a DFT doing naïve matrix multiplication (whose time and resource consumption are $O(n^2)$, versus $O(n\log n)$ for FFT):

 ```julia
 julia> @mc function dft(x̲)